-Level 3 - value based on inputs that are unobservable and significant to the fair value measurement such as discounted cash flows.
+Level 3 - value based on inputs that are unobservable and significant to the fair value measurement, such as discounted cash flows.

 Money Market Funds, categorized as Level 1 inputs, are valued at the unadjusted prices that are quoted in active principal markets for identical assets.
-U.S. Agencies securities, categorized as Level 2, are valued on models using observable inputs.
+U.S. Treasury and Agency securities and commercial paper, categorized as Level 2, are valued on models using observable inputs.